Skip to main content

 This report by Ofcom examines adults’ media literacy in the UK.
 Ofcom’s definition of media literacy is ‘the ability to use, understand and create media and communications in a variety of contexts’.
 The report is a reference document for industry, stakeholders and the general public.
 Please click on the link below to access the content:

-This report offers a critical view through the lens of human rights, democracy and the rule of law.
-It begins with an introduction to AI (what it is and how it works) and to the connections between AI and education: “learning with AI” (learner-supporting, teacher-supporting and system-supporting AI), using AI to “learn about learning” (sometimes
+This 2022 report offers a critical view through the lens of human rights, democracy and the rule of law with a focus on AI (what it is and how it works) and to reveal the connections between AI and education, with some key challenges for AI and education.
+This is a report by the Council